ZacharyEspiritu/zacharyespiritu.github.io/_projects/2019-05-02-vehicle-routing.markdown

 1. The _acceptance criterion_, which determines if we accept a given proposal solution (and thus start the next loop iteration with our newly proposed solution), or reject the solution and retry again with our previous solution.

     To determine if a solution is acceptable in the search, we then use an _acceptance epsilon_ which sets the threshold at which we will allow searches to perform worse with the expectation that they will allow us to escape local minima.
-This is a reflection of the "exporation-vs-exploitation" tradeoff problem in local search algorithms---while we want to exploit the regions of the solution space which seem to be promising, we also want to make sure we explore other regions since we only have local knowledge of where we are in the solution space.
+This is a reflection of the "exploration-vs-exploitation" tradeoff problem in local search algorithms---while we want to exploit the regions of the solution space which seem to be promising, we also want to make sure we explore other regions since we only have local knowledge of where we are in the solution space.
 Thus, if we don't explore enough, we might get stuck in a convex region of the function while attempting to exploit a local minima of the function, even though this area will not lead to its true minimum.

 2. The _stopping condition_, which determines when we stop the local search routine.
 The basic stopping condition is an _improvement timeout_---that is, if you don't see enough improvement within a certain time delta, then the local search should terminate.

     Our solver uses a somewhat more complicated approach to deciding on a stopping condition, though this approach is meta to the actual local search process and thus is not important directly to the implementation of a local search routine.
 (This approach is described in the "Simulated Annealing" section below.)

 How the proposal functions and objective function are used within the local search framework does not generally change from problem-to-problem.
-We can thus separate our concerns and utilize a problem-agnostic framework helps constrain our work to designing effective heuristics for the proposal function which makes for easier testing and design.
+We can thus separate our concerns and utilize a problem-agnostic framework that helps constrain our work to designing effective heuristics for the proposal function which makes for easier testing and design.

 To do this, we implemented a `local_search` routine with the following signature (where `Solution` is some arbitrary interface):